Ceramic Education CouncilPublished on January 5th, 2014 | By: firstname.lastname@example.org

 The CEC supports the participation of students through organizing events at ACerS meetings.
 In 2013, the CEC organized career roundtables at PACRIM 10, and is planning future events such as lunch with industry and student networking events at MS&T. The CEC also holds a biennial symposium on education topics at the Annual Meeting, and invites international and industrial members to give presentations.
-The next symposium is tentatively planned for 2014.
 If you would like to propose any additional CEC coordinated activities for an upcoming ACerS meeting, please contact the CEC Secretary.

 The CEC also keeps a database of ceramic faculty from around the world.
 To be added to our database, please contact the CEC Secretary.

 Outstanding Educator Award

 The purpose of the award is to recognize truly outstanding work and creativity in teaching, in directing student research, or in the general educational process (lectures, publications, etc.) of ceramic educators.
 The deadline for nominations is January 15th of each year prior to the annual meeting.